Helvetica's Feathered Friends

 Rev: SPIELMARKE within wreath of oak leaves

 No reference.
-I do not know the manufacturer of this token.
+I do not know who manufactured this token.

 US Mardi Gras "Dubloon" Coin Token, 39 mm light Aluminium, 1978